Willis Plaza

-Willis Deon Plaza (born 3 August 1987), is a Trinidadian professional footballer who plays as a forward for Indian club Bhawanipore.
+Willis Deon Plaza (born 3 August 1987) is a Trinidadian professional footballer who plays as a forward.

 Club career

 Early years

 In his early career, Plaza played club football in Trinidad and Vietnam for San Juan Jabloteh, Navibank Sài Gòn and Sông Lam Nghệ An, Central FC.
 In July 2014 he signed for Belgian club Visé.

 In December 2015, Plaza signed a deal to join Salvadoran Primera División side Alianza in January 2016.
 In 2016, he returned to San Juan Jabloteh.

 East Bengal

 In January 2017, Plaza signed for Indian I-League club East Bengal.
 On 14 January, he scored his first goal for the club, scoring the winning goal in the 80th minute of a 2–1 victory against DSK Shivajians.